 CFX's capital projects are budgeted and planned for in its five-year work plan.
-Renewal and replacement projects, intelligent transportation systems projects and projects from the 2030 Master Plan are prioritized according to critical need.
+Renewal and replacement projects, intelligent transportation systems projects and projects from the 2040 Master Plan are prioritized according to critical need.
+The 2040 Master plan was approved by the board in 2016, and is CFX's first regional master plan.
 The cost of the projects is then compared to revenue projections compiled by CFX's Traffic and Revenue consultant and CFX's debt policy which requires staff to utilize a 1.60x debt service coverage ratio as a target.
 Once the Finance Department deems the plan fundable, it is brought before the Board for approval.

-During fiscal year 2015 CFX was operating under the FY2015 to FY2019 five-year work plan with an amount of \$1.16 billion.
-Projects in the plan include, but are not limited to, existing system widening; several interchange projects; conversion of the final toll plaza to the express lane configuration; and the first phases of the Wekiva Parkway project.
-CFX's total investment in capital assets, at historical cost less depreciation, is \$3.8 billion.
+During fiscal year 2016 CFX was operating under the FY2017 to FY2021 five-year work plan with an amount of \$1.36 billion.
+Projects in the plan include, but are not limited to, existing system widening; several interchange projects; the completion of the Wekiva Parkway and multiple PD&E studies in the region.
+CFX's total investment in capital assets, at historical cost less depreciation, is \$3.9 billion.